-RIM plans to announce touch-phones and QWERTY models along with a new operating system.
+RIM plans to announce touch-screen phones and QWERTY models along with a new operating system.
 The goal is to go after corporate customers – Blackberry dominated this sector until three years ago.

 The smartphone market is saturated.
-With Apple and Android sharing 90% of unit sales and Windows Phone 8 making a determined bid for the rest, RIM has its work cut out.
+With Apple and Android sharing 90 per cent of unit sales and Windows Phone 8 bidding for the rest, RIM has its work cut out.

 It has been such a long time between drinks for RIM that most previous Blackberry owners have already moved to other smartphones.
 Wooing them back will be hard.